Higher H\"older regularity for fractional $(p,q)$-Laplace equations: Introduction

 In general case when $1<p<\infty$, local H\"older regularity and Harnack inequalities for weak solutions are proved in \cite{Cozzi,Kuusi1,Kuusi2}.
 See also \cite{Erik16}, for the viscosity setting.
 In \cite{Antoni4,Antoni1, Antoni2,Antoni3}, H\"older continuity up to the boundary and fine boundary regularity has been investigated.

 Explicit H\"older exponents have been obtained in \cite{BLS} and \cite{GL}.
-For recent improvements of these results, see \cite{BDLMBS1, BDLMBS3, BDLMBS2}.
-The most recent accomplishment was made in \cite{biswas2025lipschitz}, where the authors were able to reach Lipschitz regularity in the case $sp\geq (p-1)$ and $\frac{sp}{p-1}$-regularity in the case $sp<(p-1)$.
-The differentiability of solutions remains an intriguing open problem.
+For improvements of these results, see \cite{BDLMBS1, BDLMBS3, BDLMBS2}.
+Another recent improvement in this direction was made in \cite{biswas2025lipschitz}, where the authors were able to reach Lipschitz regularity in the case $sp\geq (p-1)$ and $\frac{sp}{p-1}$-regularity in the case $sp<(p-1)$.
+Even more recently, in \cite{GJS25}, the $C^{1,\alpha}$-regularity was proved when $p\in [2,2/(1-s))$.

 We also wish to mention \cite{DKLN} and \cite{DN} where sharp regularity results for equation \eqref{fracp} with a right hand side belonging to a Lorentz space are studied, both in terms of H\"older regularity and higher differentiability.